Problem Details for HTTP APIs

 Huma Go Built-in ErrorModel struct

-NestJS TypeScript nest-problem-details filter
+NestJS TypeScript nest-problem-details-filter package

 Rails Ruby problem_details-rails gem